 Paycheck Protection Program

-The CARES Act establishes the new $349 billion Paycheck Protection Program (PPP).
-The PPP will provide much-needed relief to millions of small businesses so they can sustain their businesses and keep their workers employed.
+The CARES Act established the new Paycheck Protection Program (PPP).
+The PPP is providing much-needed relief to millions of small businesses so they can sustain their businesses and keep their workers employed.
 Small businesses and eligible nonprofit organizations, Veterans organizations, and Tribal businesses, as well as individuals who are self-employed or are independent contractors, are eligible if they also meet program size standards.
 The PPP has been appropriated $659 billion to date.